 The council's constitution sets out how it conducts its business, how decisions are made and the procedures which are followed to ensure that these are efficient, transparent, and accountable to local people.
 Some of these processes are required by law, while others are a matter for the council to determine.
 The constitution is divided into 6 main parts, with a number of sub sections that set out the basic rules governing the council's business with more detailed procedures and codes of practice provided in support of their delivery.
-The constitution is updated at least annually, usually at Annual Council and may be updated more frequently if there are changes in any legislation affecting the contents of the constitution.
+The constitution is refreshed at least annually, usually at Annual Council and may be updated more frequently if there are changes in any legislation affecting the contents of the constitution.

 - There is a code of conduct for councillors and council staff which sets out the expected behaviour and standards to be adhered to. - The Monitoring Officer is a statutory function and ensures that the council, its staff, and councillors maintain the highest possible standards of conduct in all they do.
-The designated Monitoring Officer for the Isle of Wight Council is the Assistant Director of Corporate Services and holds responsibility for monitoring and reviewing the operation of the council's constitution, ensuring compliance with established policies, procedures, laws, and regulations and for reporting any actual or potential breaches of the law or maladministration to the Full Council and/or Cabinet. - The council is committed to achieving the highest possible standards of openness and accountability.
+The designated Monitoring Officer for the Isle of Wight Council is the Assistant Director of Corporate Services and holds responsibility for monitoring and reviewing the operation of the council's constitution, ensuring compliance with established policies, procedures, laws, and regulations and for reporting any actual or potential breaches of the law or maladministration to the Full Council and/or Cabinet.

+The council is committed to achieving the highest possible standards of openness and accountability.
 It has in place a "whistleblowing policy" which reflects the legal framework and obligation to enable staff or those delivering services on behalf of the council, without recrimination, to raise concerns about conduct that may be unlawful, of financial malpractice, presents a danger to the public or the environment, affects the general welfare of the public or integrity of public services.
-The policy sets out how to report a concern and what action to take together with details of how concerns will be investigated and the protections afforded to whistleblowers, as well as the provision of access to an independent "hotline" reporting facility.
-Reported concerns are reviewed annually by the Audit Committee.

-- As part of the council's commitment to the safeguarding of public funds, there is an "anti-fraud, bribery and corruption" policy and strategy that sets out the process to be followed where there is suspicion of financial irregularity. - The Section 151 Officer is a statutory function that requires a member of staff who must be appropriately qualified to be responsible for the financial administration of the council.
+- As part of the council's commitment to the safeguarding of public funds, there is an anti-fraud, bribery and corruption policy and strategy that sets out the process to be followed where there is suspicion of financial irregularity. - The Section 151 Officer is a statutory function that requires a member of staff who must be appropriately qualified to be responsible for the financial administration of the council.
 The designated Section 151 officer for the Isle of Wight Council is the Director of Finance. - There is a complaints procedure for dealing with any complaints related to the delivery of council services which is available on the council's website.
 If complainants remain dissatisfied, they have the right to refer the matter to the Local Government and Social Care Ombudsman (LGSCO) and complainants are informed of this right.
 The monitoring and learning gained from complaints is reported through the council's performance report to Cabinet.
-In accordance with legislation there are also separate procedures in place for complaints relating to Children's services and Adult Social Care.
-Complaints about councillors are dealt with under the councillor's code of conduct.
+In accordance with legislation there are also separate procedures in place for complaints relating to Children's Services and Adult Social Care.
+Complaints about councillors are dealt with under the councillors' code of conduct.